What is Bikram Yoga?

 - Strengthens your focus and increases your discipline, determination, and concentration

-- Adapting to exercising in heat, your body operates more efficiently under every condition!
+- Adapting to exercising in the heat, your body operates more efficiently under every condition!

 Why the carpet?